TL;DR

 Tracking Leaks

-Not possible to track which service leaked the address because there is no link between the temp address and your real email.
-However, if the temp address is leaked or sold, your real inbox is completely unaffected — the leak has zero impact on you.
+You can't track which service leaked your address because there is no link between the temp address and your real email.
+If the temp address gets leaked or sold, your real inbox stays completely unaffected.
+The leak has zero impact on you.

 Website Acceptance

 Some websites block known temp email domains.
-This is a real limitation.
-Services like NukeMail rotate fresh domains to mitigate this, but popular temp email domains are quickly added to blocklists.
+That is a real limitation.
+Services like NukeMail rotate fresh domains to fix this, but popular temp email domains end up on blocklists quickly.

-Some websites strip the "+" and everything after it, or reject addresses containing "+".
-This is increasingly common as websites wise up to the technique.
-The approach does not work everywhere, and there is no workaround when a site rejects plus addresses.
+Some websites strip the "+" and everything after it or reject addresses containing "+".
+This practice is getting common as websites catch on to the technique.
+The approach doesn't work everywhere and there's no workaround when a site rejects plus addresses.

 Inbox Experience

-Separate inbox on the temp email service.
-You check for emails there, not in your regular inbox.
-Can be inconvenient if you are waiting for something important, but also means your primary inbox stays clean.
+Nukemail.app gives you a separate inbox on their service.
+You check for emails there instead of your regular inbox.
+This can be inconvenient if you're waiting for something important but it also means your primary inbox stays clean.

 All emails arrive in your regular Gmail inbox.
-You can set up filters to auto-label or organize by the "+tag".
-This is more convenient for ongoing use, but it means promotional and potentially spammy emails land right alongside your important correspondence.
+You can set up filters to auto-label or organize them by the +tag.
+This way is easier for ongoing use.
+It does mean promotional and potentially spammy emails land right alongside your important correspondence.

 Reply Capability